mikenewbon/blender-studio/docs/architecture.md

 generated automatically (e.g. by the `sorl-thumbnail` library).

 We want the entire `static_assets` app (i.e. file-representing models: `StaticAsset`, `Image`, `Video`) to be portable, and independent of the other apps.
-In particular, the `DynamicStorageFileField` should be left inside this app, even though it is used in other apps' models as well.

 ##### Licenses
 For now, licenses are only added to static assets (image, video, file).